cyriljchan/cs50x/README.md

 **04-substitution** - Implement a program that enables you to encrypt messages using a substitution cipher.

 ## Week 3 | **Algorithms**
+**01-sort** - Record your answers, along with an explanation for each program, by filling in the blanks marked TODO.

+**02-plurality** - Implement a program that runs a plurality election.

+**03-runoff** - Implement a program to simulate a runoff election.

+**04-tideman** - Implement a program to simulate an election by the Tideman voting method.

 ## Week 4 | **Memory**
+**01-volume** - Implement a program to modify the volume of an audio file.

+**02-filter-less** - Implement a program to apply filters to BMPs.

+**03-filter-more** - Implement a program to apply filters to BMPs.

+**04-recover** - Implement a program that recovers JPEGs from a forensic image.

 ## Week 5 | **Data Structures**